FaijulAmin/ttsky-QuadNeuro-Engine/docs/info.md

 512 kb in size, and the combined size of all images must be less than 1 MB.
 -->

-# 4-Mode Matrix Multiply Accelerator
+# QuadNeuro Engine: A 4-Mode Matrix Multiplication Accelerator

 ## How it works

-This chip implements a configurable matrix multiply accelerator with four operating modes, all built around **8 shared signed int8 multipliers** that are time-multiplexed across compute passes.
+This chip implements a configurable matrix multiplication accelerator with four operating modes, all built around **8 shared signed 8-bit integer multipliers** that are time-multiplexed across compute passes.

 ### Modes